zhenhuaw-me/tflite2onnx/docs/how-to-enable-new-operator.md

 * `Operator.type` is the operator type of ONNX.
 It's a string which you can find in operator examples in [ONNX Operator Schemas][onnx-op] - usually simply the operator type name, e.g. `Concat` in our example.
 * `Operator.implicitLayout` describes whether this operator assumes layout of tensors.
 This is a bit tricky, please look into [Data layout semantic and converting procedure][layout-handling].
 * `Operator.parse()` parses the tensors used by the operator, attributes of the operator.
 Let's left it *to be done* in next section.
 After finished, set object to status `PARSED`.
 Mostly, an object should not been parsed multiple times.
+* `Operator.transform()` transforms operator attributes that are sensitive to layout.
+This is sort tricky which requires serious consideration.
+Leave it empty currently.
 * `Operator.convert()` collects the tensors (names actually), attributes that have been parsed, and creates the ONNX operator object, which can be laterly used to create ONNX graph.

 Now, let's integrate the operator converter class into framework.
 This is simple (as we are trying to make it easy to extend :) ).